 PSY 412 Advanced Developmental Psychology 3 SH

 An upper-level course in which students will explore advanced topics in developmental psychology.
 The course may cover a variety of areas in developmental psychology, such as physical, cognitive, social, and emotional development across the lifespan.
-Prerequisites: PSY 324; two of the following courses: PSY 210, PSY 211, PSY 322, PSY 346; plus three additional hours of psychology courses.
-Competency: Culminating Experience and Writing Intensive Tier 3.
+Prerequisites: Satisfaction of CE and W3 prerequisite: PSY 324; two of the following courses: PSY 210, PSY 211, PSY 222, PSY 346; plus three additional hours of psychology courses.
+Competency: Culminating Experience (CE), Writing Intensive Tier 3 (W3).

 PSY 415 Advanced Social Psychology 3 SH